 I traveled frequently throughout my first Whole30 and was able to stay on track!
 I have a girls trip planned during my upcoming second one and am not sweating it at all.

 Pack Whole30 Approved Snacks

-You are likely to encounter more “emergency moments” while traveling on the Whole30 then you would at home.
-You might be trapped in a car full of friends munching on candy and beef jerky or stuck in meetings all day without a chance to sit down at eat.
+You are likely to encounter more “emergency moments” while traveling on the Whole30 than you would at home.
+You might be trapped in a car full of friends munching on candy and beef jerky or stuck in meetings all day without a chance to sit down to eat.
 You can survive both of these if you plan ahead.

-Make sure you have an accessible purse, carry on, or cooler with the follow things packed:
+Make sure you have an accessible purse, carry-on, or cooler with the following things packed: